mamoniot/project-cybersyn/README.md

 This mod adds a single new entity to the game, the cybernetic combinator.
 This combinator can be in one of 4 different possible control modes.
 While each mode has a purpose, the only modes you have to use are primary station control and depot control.

-### Primary station control combinator
+### Station mode

 ![Image](https://raw.githubusercontent.com/mamoniot/project-cybersyn/main/previews/multi-item.png)

 When placed adjacent to a vanilla train stop, a Cybersyn station is created.
 This station can provide or request items to your train network.
 Connect the input of the combinator to a circuit network; When a positive item signal is received, this station will provide that item to the network, when a negative signal is received, this station will request that item from the network.
 When a station is providing an item that another station is requesting, a train order will automatically be generated to transfer those items from the providing station to the requesting station.
 When a train arrives to fulfill this order, the output of the combinator will give the full list of items expected to be loaded (positive) or unloaded (negative) from the train.

+Stations can automatically build allow-lists.
+When this option is enabled, only trains that can be loaded or unloaded by this station will be allowed to make deliveries to it.
+Stations determine this based on what inserters or pumps are present at this station along its tracks.
+When disabled, all trains within the network are allowed.

+Stations can be set to provide only or request only.
+By default stations can both provide and request, but when one of these options is chosen either requesting is disabled or providing is disabled.

-### Depot control combinator
+### Depot mode

 ![Image](https://raw.githubusercontent.com/mamoniot/project-cybersyn/main/previews/big-depot.png)

 When placed adjacent to a vanilla train stop, a Cybersyn depot is created.
 Any train which parks at this depot will automatically be added to the train network.
 Whenever a train order is generated, if this train has the cargo capacity to fulfill it, and is allow-listed by both stations, then it will automatically be dispatched to fulfill the order.
 When the order is completed, the train will return to any train stop with the same name as the depot it first parked in.
 This almost always means it returns to a Cybersyn depot where it will again await to fulfill a new order.
-To save on UPS the input of a depot control combinator is only read when a train parks at the depot; this only matters for networks which make extensive use of network masks on depots.
+To save on UPS the input of a depot control combinator is only read when a train parks at the depot; this is only relevant for networks which make extensive use of network masks on depots.

-### Optional station control combinator
+### Fuel loader mode

+When placed adjacent to a vanilla train stop, a Cybersyn fuel loader is created.
+Whenever a train completes a delivery, if it is running low on fuel (configurable in mod settings), it will attempt to visit a fuel loader before returning to the depot.
+The train will search for a fuel loader within its network that has not exceeded its train limit and that it is allow-listed for.
+If one is found it will schedule a detour to it to stock back up on fuel.

+Fuel loaders can automatically build allow-lists.
+When this option is enabled, trains will be prevented from parking at this station if one of their cargo wagons would be filled with fuel.

+### Station info mode

 ![Image](https://raw.githubusercontent.com/mamoniot/project-cybersyn/main/previews/science.png)

 When placed adjacent to the train stop of an already existing Cybersyn station, this combinator will provide a second set of inputs and outputs that can be used to more precisely control this station.
 The combinator input allows for request thresholds to be set per-item.
 Any non-zero item signal given on the input circuit network will override the station's request thresholds for just that item.
 The output of the combinator gives the sum total of all item loading or unloading orders in progress for the station.
 The very tick a train is dispatched for a new order to the station, that order is added to the output of this combinator, and it is removed as soon as the train leaves the station.
 The primary use case for this is to prevent duplicate orders from being generated for stations that provide the same pool of items.
 Only one train can be dispatched per-tick per-item specifically to accommodate this.

-### Wagon control combinator
+### Wagon info mode

 ![Image](https://raw.githubusercontent.com/mamoniot/project-cybersyn/main/previews/filtered-slots.png)